openforcefield/qca-dataset-submission/submissions/2020-09-18-OpenFF-Sandbox-CHO-PhAlkEthOH/README.md

 ### Description

 This dataset is a collection of CHO molecules.
 The molecules are from the AlkEthOH and PhEthOH datasets originally used to build the smirnoff99Frosst parameters.
+The AlkEthOH is described in more detail at [](https://chemrxiv.org/articles/ChemPer_An_Open_Source_Tool_for_Automatically_Generating_SMIRKS_Patterns/8304578/1)

 The AlkEthOH SMILES contained some undefined stereo centers.
 When this was encountered, all stereoisomers were generated and submitted for calculation.